WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 ## start, restart

 See also [turn on, turn off](https://make.wordpress.org/docs/style-guide/word-list/t/#turn-on-turn-off), [shut down, shutdown](#shut-down-shutdown).

 ## status bar

+In general, emphasize on the task to be accomplished, rather than how the user should interact with the UI element.
+Refer to a *status bar* by its label.
+If you have to use a descriptor, use *status bar*.

+For more information, see [UI elements](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/#menu-bar).

 ## stop, stop responding

 Don't use *stop* to mean *exit a program or application*.